Last updated August 3, 2018

 and tabulation.
 However, the data are still subject to several types of nonsampling errors.
 The

-errors, and errors in the estimation of low valued transactions.
+capture errors, and errors in the estimation of low-valued transactions.

-agents in their import or export declarations.
-Most errors involve missing or invalid commodity
+their agents in their import or export declarations.
+Most errors involve missing or invalid

-classification codes and missing or incorrect quantities or shipping weights.
-They have a negligible
+commodity classification codes and missing or incorrect quantities or shipping weights.
+They have

-effect on aggregate import, export, and balance of trade statistics.
-However, they can affect the
+a negligible effect on aggregate import, export, and balance of trade statistics.
+However, they

 that not all required documents are filed, particularly for exports.